Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: FIXED CONFIDENCE SETTING

-We first provide a subroutine {\tt GEMS-c}, i.e., \cref{alg:subroutine_fixed_confidence}, that eliminates arms with \emph{adaptive} selection of the hypothesis class.
-Besides the action set $\cX$, the target set $\cZ$ and the confidence parameter $\delta$, \cref{alg:subroutine_fixed_confidence} takes the number of iterations $n$ and the budget for dimension selection $B$ as input, and outputs a set of uneliminated arms $\widehat \cS_{n+1}$ after $n$ iterations.
-A rounding procedure $\round (\lambda,N,d,\zeta)$ is used in the algorithm, since, with $N$ samples, we necessarily need to round a continuous experimental design $\lambda$ into integer allocations over action arms \citep{fiez2019sequential}.
-We use $r_d(\zeta)$ to denote the number of samples needed for such rounding in $\R^d$ with approximation factor $\zeta$, which can set as $r_d(\zeta) = (d^2+d+2)/\zeta$ \cite{pukelsheim2006optimal, fiez2019sequential} or $r_d(\zeta) = 180d/\zeta^2$ \cite{allen2020near}.\footnote{Throughout the paper, we choose any $\zeta \in [1/10,1/4]$ as the default approximation factor.} When $N \geq r_d(\zeta)$, there exist computationally efficient rounding procedures that output an allocation $\curly{x_1, x_2, \dots, x_N}$ satisfying
+We first introduce the subroutine \gemsc, which runs for $n$ rounds and takes (roughly) $B$ samples per-round. \gemsc is built on \rage \citep{fiez2019sequential}, a standard linear bandit pure exploration algorithm works in the ambient space $\R^D$.
+The key innovation of \gemsc lies in \emph{adaptive} hypothesis class selection at each round (i.e., selecting $d_k$), which allows us to adapt to the instrinsic dimension $d_\star$.
+After selecting the working dimension $d_k$ at round $k$, \gemsc allocates samples based on optimal design (in $\R^{d_k}$); it then eliminate sub-optimal arms based on the estimated rewards constructed using least squares.
+Following \citet{fiez2019sequential}, we use a rounding procedure $\round (\lambda,N,d,\zeta)$ to round a continuous experimental design $\lambda \in \simp_{\cX}$ into integer allocations over actions.
+We use $r_d(\zeta)$ to denote the number of samples needed for such rounding in $\R^d$ with approximation factor $\zeta$.
+One can choose $r_d(\zeta) = (d^2+d+2)/\zeta$ \citep{pukelsheim2006optimal, fiez2019sequential} or $r_d(\zeta) = 180d/\zeta^2$ \citep{allen2020near}.
+We choose $\zeta$ as a constant throughout the paper, e.g., $\zeta = 1$.
+When $N \geq r_d(\zeta)$, there exist computationally efficient rounding procedures that output an allocation $\curly{x_1, x_2, \dots, x_N}$ satisfying

-Our adaptive hypothesis class selection is achieved through a new optimization problem.
-At the $k$-th iteration, $d_k$ is selected as the largest dimension such that the value of an experimental design is no larger than the fixed selection budget $B$, i.e.,
+We now discuss the adaptive selection of hypothesis class, which is achieved through a new optimization problem: At round $k$, $d_k \in [D]$ is selected as the largest dimension such that the value of an experimental design is no larger than the fixed selection budget $B$, i.e.,

 The experimental design leverages the geometry of the \emph{uneliminated} set of arms.
-Intuitively, \emph{the algorithm is selecting the richest hypothesis class that still allows the learner to improve its estimates of the gaps by a factor of 2 using $\widetilde O(B)$ samples}.
-Thus, if the budget per iteration $B$ is large enough, the algorithm will use a well-specified linear model in each iteration, guaranteeing that the output set of arms are $(2^{1-n})$-optimal.
-The next lemma provides guarantees for {\tt GEMS-c}.
+Intuitively, the algorithm is selecting the \emph{richest} hypothesis class that still allows the learner to improve its estimates of the gaps by a factor of 2 using (roughly) $B$ samples.
+When the budget for dimension selection $B$ is large enough, \gemsc operates on well-specified linear bandits (i.e., using $d_k \geq d_\star$) at all rounds, guaranteeing that the output set of arms are $(2^{1-n})$-optimal.
+The next lemma provides guarantees for \gemsc.

 \begin{restatable}{lemma}{lmSubroutineFixedConfidence} Suppose $B \geq \max \curly*{64 \rho_{d_\star}^\star, r_{d_\star}(\zeta)}$.
 With probability at least $1-\delta$, \gemsc outputs a set of arms $\widehat \cS_{n+1}$ such that $\Delta_z < 2^{1-n}$ for any $z \in \widehat \cS_{n+1}$. \end{restatable}